Reading Time: 10 minutes

 Does my auto insurance cover damage caused by potholes?

-As long as you have collision coverage, pothole damage is usually covered.
-An optional collision insurance policy covers damage to a car caused by a collision with another vehicle, a lamp post, or a pothole.
+Pothole damage is usually covered under your auto insurance policy.
+However an optional collision insurance policy covers damage to a car caused by a collision with another vehicle, a lamp post, or a pothole.
 Nevertheless, it does not cover damage caused by bad road conditions to a car or its tires.

 Insurance companies usually sell collision coverage with deductibles, the higher the deductible, the cheaper the premium.
 You will receive reimbursement for the repair costs of your car, minus your deductible.

 Collision insurance differs from comprehensive insurance, which is a separate coverage option.
 Drivers with comprehensive coverage are covered for theft, vandalism, flooding, and damage caused by falling objects, including trees.

 The driver of a car that hits another car, or a pedestrian, due to a pothole is also covered by liability insurance.
 This is a legal requirement in every state except New Hampshire.
 Liability coverage protects you against injuries caused by you, the policyholder, or the designated driver.

 You can also file a claim with your insurance company, but some jurisdictions, like Chicago and New York, may pay for pothole damage.
 When a driver encounters a pothole, they should determine what authority maintains the road and find out about compensation.
 Once they have information, they need to make a claim.

 As we have shown, the most common pothole damage is to wheels and tires and in certain instances, they can also damage steering and suspension systems.
 In cases where the pothole damage to your vehicle falls below the amount of your deductible, typically $500 or $1,000, it may not be feasible to file a claim.

 Have you had Your Fill of Pothole Damage?